healeyj/tenue/README.md

 ## Design specifications:
 **Pieces** of clothing have 6 optional attributes: *kind, subkind, nickname, brand, colors, and accents*.

-- *Kinds* are predefined in *init_db.py*: 'headwear', 'outerwear', 'top', 'underwear', 'bottom', 'footwear', and 'accessory'
+- *Kinds* are predefined: 'headwear', 'outerwear', 'top', 'underwear', 'bottom', 'footwear', and 'accessory'

 - *Subkinds* are user-defined attributes that further specify a kind (ex. "rain jacket" is a subkind of 'top')